 If you are interested in learning more about Beecher history, stop by the museum or visit our history page located at: Village History Page.

-The Historic Preservation Commission meets the third Wednesday of every other month at 6:00 p.m. at the Depot/Museum and meetings are open to the public.
+The Historic Preservation Commission meets the third Wednesday of every month at 6:00 p.m. at the Depot/Museum and meetings are open to the public.

 If you are interested in Village history and would like to volunteer for the Historic Preservation Commission, contact the Village Hall at 708-946-2261.